sparna-git/Sparnatural/docs/Querying-named-graphs.md

 This is supported through the SPARQL protocol itself, inside the SPARQL endpoint URL, by adding one or more `?default-graph-uri=...` parameters to the endpoint URL you provide to Sparnatural. (see the [query section of the SPARQL protocol](https://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/#query-operation)).
 The URI of the named graph(s) needs to be URL-encoded.

+If you need to switch or select different named graphs, it is the responsibility of the calling page in which Sparnatural is integrated to provide this selector and update the `endpoint` attribute accordingly.

 ## Configuring Sparnatural